-Did you know that teenagers are more likely to be involved in a crash than any other driver on the road?
+Did you know that teenagers are more likely to be involved in a car accident than any other driver on the road?
 In fact, 16-year-olds are responsible for the largest percentage of traffic accidents in the United States.
 In 2016, 2,820 teens between the age of 13 and 19 were killed in traffic accidents across the country.
 Why are teens more likely to be involved in (and cause) traffic accidents?
-The Los Angeles car accident attorneys at Citywide Law Group discuss the top five reasons teenage drivers get into car accidents.
+The accident attorneys at Citywide Law Group discuss the top five reasons teenage drivers get into car accidents.

 Teens Are More Likely to Use Their Phones